-2.4.4 Adjustments to RPM Auction Parameters for PRD 29 2.4.5 Adjustments to RPM Auction Parameters for EE Resources 29 Section 3: Demand in the Reliability Pricing Model 31 3.1 Overview of Demand in the Reliability Pricing Model 3.2 Definition and Purpose of the Variable Resource Requirement 32 3.3 Parameters of the Variable Resource Requirement 3.3.1 Cost of New Entry 3.3.2 Net Energy and Ancillary Services Offset 3.3.3 Net Cost of New Entry 3.4 Plotting the Variable Resource Requirement Curve 3.4.1 Plotting the Variable Resource Requirement Curves 3.5 Demand Curves in the Incremental Auctions 37 Section 3A: Integration of Price Responsive Demand 30 3A.1 Overview of Price Responsive Demand in PJM Capacity Market 3A.2 Deleted 3A.3 Eligibility Requirements of Price Responsive Demand 3A.4 PRD Plan Requirements 3A.4.1 PRD Plan Submission & Approval Process 3A.4.2 Required Components of a PRD Plan 3A.4.2.1 Deleted 3A.4.2.2 Verification of Contractual Arrangement with PRD Provider 3A.4.2.3 PRD Election Requirements 3A.5 Registration of Price Responsive Demand 3A.6 Performance Requirements of Price Responsive Demand 3A.6.1 PRD Commitment Compliance 3A.6.2 Deleted 3A.6.2A Compliance during a Performance Assessment Interval 3A.6.3 PRD Test Compliance (Effective for 2022/2023 Delivery Year) 3A.6.3A PRD Test Compliance (Effective with 2023/2024 Delivery Year) 3A.7 PRD Bilaterals Section 4: Supply Resources in the Reliability Pricing Model 4.1 Overview of Supply in the Reliability Pricing Model 4.2 Generation Resources 4.2.1 Existing Generation Capacity Resources - Internal 4.2.2 Existing Generation Capacity Resources - External 4.2.3 Planned Generation Capacity Resources - Internal 4.2.4 Planned Generation Capacity Resources - External 4.2.5 Equivalent Demand Forced Outage Rate (EFORd) 4.2.6 Capacity Modifications (CAP Mods) 4.2.7 Accredited UCAP for ELCC Resources 4.3 Load Management Products 4.3.1 Requirements of Load Management Products in RPM 62
+2.4.4 Adjustments to RPM Auction Parameters for PRD 27 2.4.5 Adjustments to RPM Auction Parameters for EE Resources Section 3: Demand in the Reliability Pricing Model 3.1 Overview of Demand in the Reliability Pricing Model 3.2 Definition and Purpose of the Variable Resource Requirement 3.3 Parameters of the Variable Resource Requirement 3.3.1 Cost of New Entry 3.3.2 Net Energy and Ancillary Services Offset 3.3.3 Net Cost of New Entry 3.4 Plotting the Variable Resource Requirement Curve 33 3.4.1 Plotting the Variable Resource Requirement Curves 34 3.5 Demand Curves in the Incremental Auctions 35 Overtice OA Television of Dates Decreased in Decreased 07 Section 3A: Integration of Price Responsive Demand 3A.1 Overview of Price Responsive Demand in PJM Capacity Market 3A.2 Deleted 3A.3 Eligibility Requirements of Price Responsive Demand 3A.4 PRD Plan Requirements 3A.4.1 PRD Plan Submission & Approval Process 3A.4.2 Required Components of a PRD Plan 3A.4.2.1 Deleted 3A.4.2.2 Verification of Contractual Arrangement with PRD Provider 3A.4.2.3 PRD Election Requirements 3A.5 Registration of Price Responsive Demand 3A.6 Performance Requirements of Price Responsive Demand 45 3A.6.1 PRD Commitment Compliance 3A.6.2 Deleted 3A.6.2A Compliance during a Performance Assessment Interval 3A.6.3 PRD Test Compliance (Effective for 2022/2023 Delivery Year) 3A.6.3A PRD Test Compliance (Effective with 2023/2024 Delivery Year) .
+3A.7 PRD Bilaterals 49 Section 4: Supply Resources in the Polishility Pricing Model 5 1 Section 4: Supply Resources in the Reliability Pricing Model 4.1 Overview of Supply in the Reliability Pricing Model 4.2 Generation Resources.
+4.2.1 Existing Generation Capacity Resources - Internal 4.2.2 Existing Generation Capacity Resources - External 4.2.3 Planned Generation Capacity Resources - Internal 4.2.4 Planned Generation Capacity Resources - External 4.2.5 Equivalent Demand Forced Outage Rate (EFORd) 4.2.6 Capacity Modifications (CAP Mods) 4.2.7 Accredited UCAP for ELCC Resources 4.3 Load Management Products 4.3.1 Requirements of Load Management Products in RPM 60